 - Flesh Coffin reduced the tech and significantly expanded on the blackened elements that were introduced on Maleficium and expanded upon with Psalms and overall greatly emphasized the "blackened" part of "blackened deathcore".

 - Immortal introduced prominent Symphonic Metal elements and was also significantly heavier, with numerous slam breaks and the usage of seven-string guitars on multiple tracks.
+This new sound was entirely carried over to ...And I Return to Nothingness, only with a far greater emphasis on the symphonic parts.

 - Shout-Out: They were apparently named after a onetime Batman love interest by an old guitarist.